Google

 Regenerative Braking.
 One of the neat tricks many hybrid cars perform is to recover energy from the braking operation.
 The electric motor helps to slow the car down and is responsible for this regenerative braking operation.
 While the electric motor is assisting the brakes in throttling down the car, it acts as an electric generator and uses the energy collected in slowing the car down to charge the car's batteries.
 This, of course, improves the fuel efficiency.

-Web Sites For Hybrid Cars - Best Alternative Energy Source
+Web Sites For Hybrid Cars - Gas-Saving Alternative Energy Source

 1. Alternative Energy Sources.
 Hybrid cars and other alternative energy sources will work hand-in-hand in fighting the energy crisis and global warming.
 So buy a hybrid car and fight global warming and the energy crisis!

-Hybrid Cars - Best Alternative Energy Source Summary:
+Hybrid Cars - Gas-Saving Alternative Energy Source Summary: